benjamin-musil/benjamin-musil.github.io/README.md

 - [Personal Life and Interests](#personal-life-and-interests)

 ## Statement of Purpose and Goals
 In the short-term, I am seeking a Software Developer position in desktop and/or web development in an Agile environment.
-I'm also seeking QA Engineer opportunties as I have a passion for test automation and I have previous experience in the world of testing.

 My long-term is to become a full-stack developer and eventually a software architect or team lead.
 I want to be involved with planning the layout and structure of a whole application or platform.
 I enjoy figuring out a structures that work with several different technologies as well as sharing that vision with a small team.
 In addition, I want to collaborate with other experienced developers who can help me figure out how several pieces of a platform can mesh together well for the current situation as well as future growth.
 I've experienced architectures that failed to plan for future expansion and it became a huge mess very quickly.
 I would like to prevent that so others don't have to share that frustration.